measurement-factory/squid-notes/architecture.md

 ### Architectural principles

-thumbX: When an owner of a Comm::Connection object decides that it is time to close the underlying transport connection, that owner should call Comm::Connection::close().
+thumbX{conn-when-to-close}: When an owner of a Comm::Connection object decides that it is time to close the underlying transport connection, that owner should call `Comm::Connection::close()`.

 Original Context:
 https://github.com/squid-cache/squid/pull/489#discussion_r377775116

-thumbX: a Comm::Connection owner must maintain a closing callback.
+thumbX{conn-close-cb}: A Comm::Connection owner must maintain a closing callback.

 Even with a closing handler, the owner has to tolerate a _closing_ connection, but without callback, the underlying FD may be closed without job's knowledge, leaving a stale/out-of-sync Connection::fd value behind.
 The later state _cannot_ be reliably detected be the owner and leads to low-level assertions, crashes, information leaks, etc.

 Original Context:
 https://github.com/squid-cache/squid/pull/489#discussion_r377775116

-thumbX: Manual fixes affecting a lot of code with no functionality changes are usually not worth their (total) cost [because they cannot be easily repeated 30 times for 30 branches].
+thumbX{edit-man-lots}: Manual fixes affecting a lot of code with no functionality changes are usually not worth their (total) cost.

+... because they cannot be easily repeated 30 times for 30 branches.

 Original Context: http://bugs.squid-cache.org/show_bug.cgi?id=5021#c27

-thumbX: When reporting various errors, bugs, and problems:
+thumbX{err-level}: When reporting various errors, bugs, and problems:

 1. Level-0/1 messages should be used for important events affecting the Squid instance as a whole (e.g., (suspected) serious Squid bugs,